jaewon415/Budget-Planning-Frontend-UI/README.md

 **Undo/Redo**: The undo function is used to reverse a mistake, such as deleting the wrong word in a sentence.
 The redo function restores any actions that were previously undone using an undo.

-**Disaggregation**: The application provdies a variety of data spreading methods that you can use to distribute numeric data to cells.
-For example, you can use data spreading to evenly distribute a value across a range of cells or to increment all values in a range of cells by a desired percentage.
+**Disaggregation**: The application provides a variety of data spreading methods that you can use to distribute numeric data to cells.
+For example, you can use data spreading to evenly distribute a value across a range of cells or to increment all values in the hierarchical spreadsheet.
 The methods that are available in the disaggregation dialog box.

 - Referential Disaggregation: This method disaggregates a value to its immediate subordinate categories by some reference values in the previous planning period.
 - Proportional disaggregation: This method disaggregates a value to its immediate subordinate categories evenly.